alkem-io/website/content/en/post/2021-07-public-preview/index.md

 You will get a chance to see a sneak preview of our Alkemio hub and experience it first hand.

 We are welcoming you to attend the launch.
 You can register via the [registration form](https://tech.us3.list-manage.com/subscribe?u=1b4edf17a4115ac471e74491f&id=20e5172455).
+This link is no longer available as the event has passed.

 {{< figure src="logo-digicampus.svg" alt="Digicampus logo" numbered="false" >}}